Last updated 25 November

 The Three Greyhounds

-Takeaway dinners between 5 & 9 on Thursday to Saturday evenings.
+Takeaway dinners between 5 & 7:30 on Friday &o Saturday evenings.

-(Please order by lunchtime on your chosen day to arrange a time slot.)
+(Please order by noon on your chosen day to arrange a time slot.)

 NOTE: Whenever possible, please rinse and return the plastic containers used to serve most food.